mika-cn/maoxian-web-clipper/README.md

 ## Intro

-MaoXian Web Clipper is a browser extension to clip information from web page. save to your local machine to avoid information invalidation.
-Not bored registration, Not charged.
+MaoXian Web Clipper is a browser extension to clip information from web pageAnd save it to your local machine to avoid information invalidation.

+That's it, Not bored registration, Not charged.

 ## Install